Leading China activist to be sentenced on Sunday as others go on trial

 Zhang said he believed the swift sentencing suggested authorities wanted politically sensitive cases like Xu's to be closed ahead of the March meeting of China's rubber stamp parliament, the National People's Congress.

-China has waged a 10-month drive against Xu's "New Citizens' Movement", arresting and trying a number of members who'd pushed for Communist officials to disclose their assets and campaigned for social equality and the rule of law.
+The Chinese government has waged a 10-month drive against Xu's "New Citizens' Movement", which advocates working within the system to press for change, including urging officials to disclose their assets.

-Xu's is China's highest-profile dissident trial since 2009, when Nobel Peace Prize Laureate Liu Xiaobo was put on trial for subversion after he helped organise the "Charter 08" petition urging the overthrow of one-party rule.
+Xu's trial is China's highest-profile dissident proceeding since 2009, when Nobel Peace Prize Laureate Liu Xiaobo was put on trial for subversion after he helped organise the "Charter 08" petition urging the overthrow of one-party rule.
+Liu was jailed for 11 years.

 The Chinese government has intensified a clampdown against the human rights community nationwide over the past year.

-In Guangzhou on Friday, supporters of activist Liu Yuandong were barred from attending his trial as a large number of police guarded and blocked access to the court.
+In Guangzhou on Friday supporters of activist Liu Yuandong were barred from attending his trial as dozens of uniformed police guarded and blocked access to the area.

-Liu's indictment also accused him of a charge of business fraud for a false declaration when registering a company.
+Several other prominent activists are still due to go on trial including Guo Feixiong, who was also detained last year in Guangzhou in connection to the Southern Weekly protests.

-Guo Feixiong, another prominent activist who was detained last year in Guangzhou in connection to the Southern Weekly protests, is also expected to go on trial soon.
+On Thursday, Zhao Changqing, a veteran dissident, and Hou Xin, a campaigner, also went on trial in Beijing.

-(Additional reporting by Sui-Lee Wee in Beijing and Venus Wu; Editing by Michael Perry and Nick Macfie)
+(Additional reporting by Sui-Lee Wee in Beijing and Venus Wu; Editing by Michael Perry)